Building the Ideal Garage

 With the reasonable cost associated with a quality metal building to use as a shop, these owners found that they could afford some upgrades that greatly enhanced the usefulness of their new project.
 Some of these considerations are aesthetic only, but others have very important implications for safety and the durability of the structure.

 Every good building will have a nice concrete floor, but anyone who's used a garage or shop for very long knows that it won't look that way forever.
-Oil changes, painting projects, engine repairs, and much more can really take their toll on an unprotected concrete floor.
+Oil changes, painting projects, engine repairs, and much more can take their toll on an unprotected concrete floor.

-Upgrading to a floor coating will not only amp up the beauty factor of the garage, it will also reduce the porosity of the floor and keep materials from soaking in.
-That makes for easier cleanup of spills as well as reduced soaking of corrosive materials that can trigger a breakdown of the concrete.
+Upgrading to a floor coating will not only amp up the beauty factor of the garage, but it will also reduce the porosity of the floor and keep materials from soaking in.
+That makes for an easier cleanup of spills as well as reduced soaking of corrosive materials that can trigger a breakdown of the concrete.

 It isn't practical for most people to air condition their garages, so good ventilation is a must.
 And on sweltering days, it isn't enough just to roll up the doors and set out the trusty box fan.
 Serious temperature control requires serious ventilation.
 Strong fans built into the structure will transport many cubic feet of air through the space, reducing temperatures and increasing comfort.

 Of course, ventilation isn't just about comfort.
 Lower temperatures make for a safer environment, and any garage purposes that create unhealthy breathing conditions--like spray painting or simply running a vehicle motor--can be safer with better ventilation.